MissDysart/credit-risk-classification/README.md

 ## Summary

 To minimize the risk to the lending company, it's important to focus on the accuracy of the model to correctly identify and avoid high-risk loans.
-Because it would be dtrimental to the lending company to have too many high-risk loans, we don't want too many false negatives.
-This is why a recall score of 93 is important to look at in addition to the accuracy and precision scores.
-Therefore, I would say that the lending company can rely on the model.
+Because it would be detrimental for the lending company to have too many high-risk loans, we don't want too many false negatives.
+This is why it is important to look at the recall score in addition to the accuracy and precision scores.
+With an accuracy of 99% and recall score of 93%, I would say that the lending company can rely on the model.